swannodette/swannodette.github.com/_posts/2013-03-09-logic-programming-is-underrated.md

 What follows is an explanation of how I would approach the problem.
-The main insight here is the original problem is a finite domain problem in disguise - suprisingly similar to solving sudoku!
+The main insight here is the original problem is a finite domain problem in disguise - surprisingly similar to solving sudoku!

 My solution solves the puzzle about five times faster on my machine than Mark's optimized list comprehension version without any change